Javaeater/Javaeater/README.md

 - 👋 Hi, I’m @Javaeater
-- 👀 def ImInterestedIn:
--       return('Changing the way we use technology')
+- 👀 def ImInterestedIn: {return('Changing the way we use technology')}
 - 🌱 {'I’m currently learning': true, 'School' : 'University of Colorado Boulder', 'Degrees: ['Computer Science', 'Psychology']}
 - 💞️ I’m looking to collaborate on Python, C++, C or Java projects
 - 📫 How to reach me cesserjackson@gmail.com